Philippians 3:13

 Personal Reflections

-When you look at the past, are you tempted to pat yourself on the back because of success or feel guilty and giving-up?
-Recognize how the evil one tempts you in these situations, confess any sin and ask God to help you be more careful of looking to the past.
+When you look at the past, are you tempted to pat yourself on the back because of success or feel guilty and give up?
+Recognize how the evil one tempts you in these situations, confess any sin, and ask God to help you be more careful of looking to the past.

 3) Future-oriented